almeydajuan/monorepo-poc/README.md

 Others:

+- generate openapi metadata
 - create tests that spin up a db
 - create run all the projects with a script using `just`
+- create a docker image with all projects together
 - create an autopipeline
 - trigger some pipelines per push
 - create tests using proxying